-There is a great disparity in wave speeds and length scales between coastal signals and open ocean signals.
-The open ocean adjustment process is dominated by basin-scale Rossby waves, whereas boundary waves are trapped to the continental slope over a length scale that is the larger of the Rossby radius (in the case of a Kelvin wave) and the width of the slope itself (as we will see for other kinds of coastal trapped waves).
-This length scale is typically tens of kilometres outside the tropics, and a maximum of about 250 km near the equator (excluding the rapidly-adjusting mode-0, which is basin scale).
+There is a great disparity in wave speeds and length scales between coastal signals and open-ocean signals.
+The open-ocean adjustment process is dominated by basin-scale Rossby waves, whereas boundary waves are trapped to the continental slope over a length scale that is the larger of the Rossby radius (in the case of a Kelvin wave) and the width of the slope itself (as we will see for other kinds of coastal trapped waves).
+This length scale is typically tens of kilometres outside the tropics, and a maximum of about 250 km near the equator (excluding the rapidly adjusting mode-0, which is basin scale).
 Within a few equatorial Rossby radii of the equator, equatorial Kelvin waves and Yanai waves (mixed Rossby-gravity waves) carry signals rapidly to the east, thus removing the coastal trapping found away from the equator.
-The above dynamics is standard and is described in oceanography textbooks such as [21].
+The above dynamics is standard and is described in oceanography textbooks such as that of Gill (1982).

 The disparity in wave properties means that the coast is a special place, with communication of signals along the coastal boundary moving rapidly compared to the ocean interior.
-There is hence the possibility of a decoupling between coastal and open ocean sea level signals.
-Such a decoupling is seen in observations and ocean models, which show quite different spectra of sea level between the coast and the open ocean in many regions, though most dramatically away from the equatorial and eastern boundary regions [28,4, 32].
+There is hence the possibility of a decoupling between coastal and open-ocean sealevel signals.
+Such a decoupling is seen in observations and ocean models, which show quite different spectra of sea level between the coast and the open ocean in many regions, though most dramatically away from the equatorial and eastern boundary regions (Hughes and Williams 2010; Bingham and Hughes 2012; Hughes et al. 2018).

-The effect of rapid propagation of coastal trapped waves is seen in the coastal sea level response to El Niño events along the eastern boundary of the Pacific [18][40].
-It has also been noted indirectly via the uniformity of sea level signals around Antarctica as discussed by [29] and references therein, and by an analogous mode in the Arctic (see [20] and references therein).
-These polar modes are manifestations of the response to near-coastal winds being trapped and rapidly propagated along the coast, a phenomenon also seen in the eastern North Atlantic [7,8], and discussed in more detail elsewhere in this volume.
-Further indirect evidence of the influence of CTWs is seen in the coherence of sea level signals above long stretches of the global continental slope [27].
-Recent model-based analysis suggests that much of the shelf coherence results from the strong suppression of mesoscale variability over the continental slope, thus permitting the large scale barotropic mode to be seen in the resulting quiet regions [32], thus representing an indirect manifestation of CTW effects.
+The effect of rapid propagation of coastal trapped waves is seen in the coastal sea-level response to El Niño events along the eastern boundary of the Pacific (Enfield and Allen 1980; Kurapov et al. 2017).
+It has also been noted indirectly via the uniformity of sea-level signals around Antarctica as discussed by Hughes et al. (2014) and references therein, and by an analogous mode in the Arctic (see Fukumori et al. 2015 and references therein).
+These polar modes are manifestations of the response to near-coastal winds being trapped and rapidly propagated along the coast, a phenomenon also seen in the eastern North Atlantic (Calafat et al. 2012, 2013), and discussed in more detail elsewhere in this volume.
+Further indirect evidence of the influence of CTWs is seen in the coherence of sea-level signals above long stretches of the global continental slope (Hughes and Meredith 2006).
+Recent model-based analysis suggests that much of the shelf coherence results from the strong suppression of mesoscale variability over the continental slope, thus permitting the large-scale barotropic mode to be seen in the resulting quiet regions (Hughes et al. 2018), representing an indirect manifestation of CTW effects.

-1.3 Importance of the continental slope
+1.3 Importance of the Continental Slope

-The influence of the continental slope on the results described above highlights an important aspect of the real ocean; namely, it does not have vertical sidewalls.
-Instead, as illustrated in Figure 2, typical off-shore bathymetry at the coast consists of a gently sloping shelf region, followed by a steeply-sloping continental slope down to the abyssal plain of the open ocean.
-In the presence of a sloping sidewall, CTWs are no longer pure Kelvin waves.
-Given that the rapid propagation of CTWs appears to be responsible for the above mentioned decoupling between the coast and open ocean, we assume that physical characteristics of CTWs play an important role in mediating the influence of the
+The influence of the continental slope on the results described above highlights an important aspect of the real ocean, namely it does not have vertical sidewalls.
+Instead, as illustrated in Fig. 2, typical offshore bathymetry at the coast consists of a gently sloping shelf